 By: Linnea Crowther

-When Roy Rogers began his career as a singer and actor in the 1930s, the golden era of the real-life cowboy was coming to an end.
+When Roy Rogers (1911 - 1998) began his career as a singer and actor in the 1930s, the golden era of the real-life cowboy was coming to an end.
 But on stage and screen, the cowboy was achieving new fame—and Roy Rogers became one of the most famous of them all.

 In short order, Roy Rogers became a movie star.
 He was one of the great singing cowboys, those affable gentlemen of the silver screen who were as likely to burst into song while on horseback as they were to rope a calf or sling a gun.
-Along with Gene Autry, Tex Ritter, John Wayne (who, with dubbed vocals, wasn't a true singing cowboy – but John Wayne never let a little singing get in the way of a good cowboy movie), and his own equally famous spouse Dale Evans, Roy Rogers helped create a western archetype that survives today.
+Along with Gene Autry, Tex Ritter, John Wayne (who, with dubbed vocals, wasn't a true singing cowboy; but John Wayne never let a little thing like singing ability get in the way of a good cowboy movie), and his own equally famous spouse Dale Evans, Roy Rogers helped create a western archetype that survives today.

 Rogers and Evans turned their big-screen success into a radio and TV phenomenon with the long-running favorite "The Roy Rogers Show."
 The series featured cowboys and cowgirls in Wild West scenarios—but often with the surprising additions of contemporary touches like cars and telephones.

 All these years later, the Western is still popular, with recent films like "Django Unchained" and TV shows like "Deadwood" drawing audiences.
 We can thank Rogers and his contemporaries for jump-starting the genre.